great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_aggregate_expectations.md

 ---
 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx'

-Beginning in version 0.13, we have introduced a new API focused on enabling Modular Expectations.
+Beginning in version 0.13, we have introduced a new API focused on enabling Modular [**Expectations**](../../../reference/expectations/expectations.md).
 They utilize a class structure that is significantly easier to build than ever before!

-ColumnExpectations are evaluated for a single column, but produce an aggregate metric, such as a mean, standard deviation, number of unique values, column type, etc.
+**ColumnExpectations** are evaluated for a single column, and produce an aggregate [**Metric**](../../../reference/metrics.md), such as a mean, standard deviation, number of unique values, column type, etc.

 This guide will walk you through the process of creating your own Modular ColumnExpectations in a few simple steps!